How Teens Can Start Investing Through a Roth IRA

 By beginning to invest in a Roth IRA at an early age, today’s teens can become tomorrow’s millionaires.

-Answer: If your grandson isn’t a minor, he can open a Roth IRA on his own at an investment firm.
-If he’s younger than 18, though, either you or one of his parents will have to open what is known as a custodial IRA.
-These accounts are managed by you or his parents until he is no longer a minor (typically at age 18), at which time he assumes control of the account.
-Fidelity, Schwab and TD Ameritrade offer Roth IRA custodial accounts that have no minimum investment requirements and no maintenance fees, making them good options for young workers with small sums to invest.
+A child can utilize a Roth IRA as long as he has some kind of income for the year.
+If the child isn’t a minor, he can open a Roth IRA at an investment firm.
+However, if the child is younger than 18, an adult will have to open what is known as a custodial IRA.
+These accounts are managed by an adult, such as the parents or grandparents, until the child is no longer a minor (typically at age 18).
+At that time he assumes control of the account.

-In the IRA, your grandson will be able to invest in a variety of stocks, bonds, exchange-traded funds and mutual funds.
+In the IRA, the child will be able to invest in a variety of stocks, bonds, exchange-traded funds and mutual funds.
 Target-date funds, for instance, are a good option for investors who are getting started and unsure of what to invest in.
-Your grandson basically selects the target-date fund with the date closest to the year he expects to retire, say 2065, and a professional manager does the rest – from choosing investments to gradually shifting to a more conservative portfolio as investors approach retirement.
+Your child or grandchild selects the target-date fund with the date closest to the year he expects to retire, say 2065, and a professional manager does the rest – from choosing investments to gradually shifting to a more conservative portfolio as investors approach retirement.